 A nuclear particle transport expert would say that the neutron flux distribution in a material is a 7-dimensional value: three space coordinates, two direction angles-polar and azimuthal-, energy, and time.
-Monte Carlo experts define "dimensionality" differently; to them, particle transport problems are infinite dimensional problems.
+Particle transport problems are, to the Monte Carlo theorist, infinite dimensional problems.